tarasowski/backend/dynamodb/000_database_introduction.md

 )
 ```

 `ON DELETE CASCADE` tells the database that we want to establish a cascading delete relationship between this table and the Employee table.
 It's used to help us to maintain the integrity and the quality of our data in the database.
-If e.g the employee under `empId` = 1 leaves the organization, the cascading delte will follow the relationship line to the EmployeeSkill label, if it finds any of the records it will delete them automatically.
+If e.g the employee under `empId` = 1 leaves the organization, the cascading delete will follow the relationship line to the EmployeeSkill label, if it finds any of the records it will delete them automatically.

 ![Delete](./images/cascade-delete.png)

-`ON UPDATE CASCADE` very similar to cascading delte, the purpose of this command is to maintain the quality of the data and integrity in the database.
+`ON UPDATE CASCADE` very similar to cascading delete, the purpose of this command is to maintain the quality of the data and integrity in the database.
 It's needed to maintain the link between both tables.

 ![Update](./images/cascade-update.png)